siendobry/siendobry/README.md

 ## Welcome to my :parking:rofile :facepunch:

-Looking for experienced developer or revolutionary projects?
-Sorry to disappoint you.. but I'm gettin' there :pray:
-In case you cared enough to come here - I'm a 3rd year Computer Science student, mostly interested in full-stack development, but recently working mainly on the back side of things.
+In case you cared enough to look here - I'm a 3rd year Computer Science student, mostly interested in full-stack development, but recently working mainly on the back side of things.

 ### Big music enjoyer, a bigger one* :point_down: